renovate-bot/khulnasoft-lab-_-vulx/docs/docs/scanner/misconfiguration/custom/index.md

 As for `--namespaces` option, the detail is described as below.

 ### File formats
-If a file name matches the following file patterns, Trivy will parse the file and pass it as input to your Rego policy.
+If a file name matches the following file patterns, Vul will parse the file and pass it as input to your Rego policy.

 | File format   | File pattern                                              |
 | ------------- | --------------------------------------------------------- |